 A) Cannabinoid Receptors:

-CB1 and CB2 receptors are widespread throughout the human body.
+The ECS is made up of 2 main receptors; CB1 and CB2, which are present all throughout the brain and body.
 CB1 receptors are primarily in the CNS, while CB2 receptors are primarily in the periphery.
 When these cannabinoid receptors are activated by the endocannabinoids, it elicits a therapeutic effect.
+Endocannabinoids, 2-AG and Anandamide (or AEA), are produced naturally by the body on an as-needed basis (we’ll explain below).
+The cannabinoids found in the cannabis plant are very similar to these endogenous cannabinoids and can bind to these same receptors.

-The 2 major endocannabinoids are 2-AG and AEA.
+The 2 of most well studied endocannabinoids are 2-AG and AEA.
+These compounds are endogenous agonists of the receptors to which delta-9-tetrahydrocannabinoil (THC) also binds.
 They are derived from arachidonic acid produced by the body.
-These endocannabinoids activate 2 different cannabinoid receptors (CB1 and CB2) just mentioned.
-AEA, or anandamide, is known as the BLISS Molecule.
-It’s a neuron that plays a role in human behavior and emotions.
-When you’re feeling down, or depressed, it’s often attributed to inflammation or lack of neuron signaling due to a distressed endocannabinoid tone.
-AEA regulates this problem by decreasing inflammation and increasing neuron signaling, which in turn makes you happy.
-Hence it being called the bliss molecule.
+2-AG and AEA target the 2 different cannabinoid receptors (CB1 and CB2), aforementioned.
+AEA, or anandamide, is an essential fatty acid neurotransmitter that plays a role in human behavior and emotions.
+It is a partial agonist of CB1 receptors and TRPV1 receptors, with low affinity and efficacy at CB2 receptors.
+AEA is commonly known as the “bliss molecule.”
+When we’re feeling down, or depressed, it’s often attributed to inflammation or lack of AEA neurotransmitter signaling caused by a distressed endocannabinoid tone.
+AEA works to decrease the inflammation and increase neuron signaling to boot our mood.

 The 2 major enzymes (FAAH and MAGL) are responsible for the synthesis and degradation of endocannabinoids.
 Phytocannabinoids like CBD can affect overall levels of endocannabinoids in the brain by influencing enzymes as followed: